xumingming/storm-wiki/Serialization.md

 Storm uses [Kryo](http://code.google.com/p/kryo/) for serialization.
 Kryo is a flexible and fast serialization library that produces small serializations.

 By default, Storm can serialize primitive types, strings, byte arrays, ArrayList, HashMap, HashSet, and the Clojure collection types.
-If you want to use another type in your tuples, you'll need to implement a custom serializer.
+If you want to use another type in your tuples, you'll need to register a custom serializer.

 ### Dynamic typing